-For potential losses expected to be incurred related to individual borrowers due to deterioration in business performance and funding, a reserve for possible loan losses is provided by reviewing, as necessary, borrower category based on the most recent available information.
+For potential losses expected to be incurred related to individual borrowers due to deteriorating business performance and funding, a reserve for possible loan losses is provided by reviewing, as necessary, the borrower category based on the most recent available information.

-In addition, for potential losses which cannot be reflected in any of individual borrower category, a reserve for possible loan losses is recorded at an amount deemed necessary based on an overall assessment.
-The assessment includes specifying the portfolios that are considered to be easily affected by the abovementioned factors from perspectives of industry and ability of debt repayment, and estimating the impact of changes in the market condition, etc.
+In addition, for potential losses which cannot be reflected in any individual borrower category, a reserve for possible loan losses is recorded at an amount deemed necessary based on an overall assessment.
+The assessment includes specifying the portfolios that are considered to be easily affected by the abovementioned factors from the perspectives of the forms of lending and ability of debt repayment, and estimating the impact of changes in the market condition.
+As a result, an additional reserve for possible loan losses at a total of 12,000 million yen was recorded for such portfolios.